event-driven-dotnet/Home/ReadMe.md

   <img width="900" src="images/event-driven-platform.png">
 </p>

-UI Clients, other domains and B2B partners interact synchronously and asynchronously with the Domain Edge by means of [REST](https://en.wikipedia.org/wiki/Representational_state_transfer), [GraphQL](https://graphql.org/) or events.
-Within a Domain, read and write services interact with one another by means of an event bus, performing updates to data stores which are private to each service.
+UI Clients, other domains and B2B partners interact synchronously and asynchronously with the **Domain Edge** by means of [REST](https://en.wikipedia.org/wiki/Representational_state_transfer), [GraphQL](https://graphql.org/) or events.
+Within a **Domain**, read and write services interact with one another using an **Event Bus**, and they perform updates to data stores which are private to each service.
+The Event Bus supports *idempotency* with an event cache that allows filtering of duplicate messages, and it uses a *schema registry* to ensure that events for the same topic are compatible with registered schemas.
+[Sagas](https://microservices.io/patterns/data/saga.html) use the Event Bus to orchestrate updates across services so that they all succeed or are rolled back by means of compensating actions.
 [Data analytics](https://en.wikipedia.org/wiki/Data_analysis) and [AI](https://en.wikipedia.org/wiki/Artificial_intelligence) / [ML](https://en.wikipedia.org/wiki/Machine_learning) ingest events to update their respective data stores.

 The event bus provides a [pub-sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) abstraction for asynchronous inter-service communication.
 [Dapr](https://dapr.io/) provides application-level building blocks for state management, pub/sub messaging, actors, etc. The message broker transports messages between publishers and subscribers.
-Examples of message brokers are [Amazon SNS+SQS](https://aws.amazon.com/blogs/aws/queues-and-notifications-now-best-friends/), [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) or [Apache Kafka](https://kafka.apache.org/).
+Examples of supported message brokers are [Amazon SNS+SQS](https://aws.amazon.com/blogs/aws/queues-and-notifications-now-best-friends/), [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) or [Apache Kafka](https://kafka.apache.org/).

-While Dapr provides some capabilities of a service mesh, such as inter-service encryption, monitoring and observability and delivery retries, it operates at the application level, whereas a [service mesh](https://en.wikipedia.org/wiki/Service_mesh) operates at the networking level and provides features such as routing and traffic splitting.
+While Dapr provides some capabilities of a service mesh, such as inter-service encryption, monitoring, observability and delivery retries, it operates at the application level, whereas a [service mesh](https://en.wikipedia.org/wiki/Service_mesh) operates at the networking level and provides features such as routing and traffic splitting.
+Dapr can be used in combination with a service mesh.

 [Kubernetes](https://kubernetes.io/) is an open-source system for automating deployment, scaling and management of containerized applications by grouping containers into units that can be discovered and managed.
-It can host plugins for storage, networking and scheduling and serves as a foundation for container-based microservices.
+It hosts plugins for storage, networking and scheduling, and it serves as a foundation for container-based microservices.

 Along side the microservices infrastructure stack are a number of cross-cutting concerns, such as monitoring and observability, security and privacy, feature flags, testing and deployment.